Microsoft/azure-docs.cs-cz/articles/media-services/previous/indexer-task-preset.md

 ---
-title: Předvolba úlohy pro Azure Media Indexer
+title: Task preset for Azure Media Indexer
-description: Toto téma poskytuje přehled přednastavených úloh pro Azure Media Indexer.
+description: This topic gives an overview of task preset for Azure Media Indexer.
 services: media-services
 documentationcenter: ''
 author: Asolanki